sameerbhilare/Docker/Workspace/08-compose-multi-container-apps-demo/README.md

 3. Start react frontend container
    > docker run --rm -d --name goals-frontend --network goals-net -it -p 3000:3000 -v
    > /c/Users/Sameer/DockerMount/08-compose-multi-container-apps-demo/frontend/src:/app/src goals-react

+##With Docker Compose =>

+1. To only build (our custom images) without starting containers This will build images for backend and frontend.

+   > docker-compose build

+2. To build and start
+   This will build images for backend and frontend (if images don't already exist) and will start all docker containers (in attached mode).

+   > docker-compose up

+   This will always build images for backend and frontend and will start all docker containers (in attached mode).

+   > docker-compose up --build

+   This will build images for backend and frontend and will start docker containers in detached mode.

+   > docker-compose up -d

+3. To stop
+   > docker-compose down